+- (1) the Board may establish a committee of the Board to hear student appeals arising from:

+- (a) student academic misconduct;

+- (b) academic progress;

+- (c) student fitness to practice;

+- (d) selection;

+- (e) statutory decisions and/or

-- (1) the Board may establish a committee of the Board to hear student appeals arising from: - (a) student academic misconduct; - (b) student general misconduct; - (c) academic progress; - (d) student fitness to practice; - (e) selection; and/ or - (f) student grievances, provided the grievance does not involve an alleged breach by staff of the University's staff conduct policy. - (2) The Board may set the circumstances and manner for student appeals including: - (a) a time limit for appeals which permits students at least 20 days to lodge an appeal; and - (b) provision for consideration of the appeal panel of any relevant information provided by the student (such information to be provided in the manner directed by the Board).
+- (f) student grievances, provided the grievance does not involve an alleged breach by staff of the University's Appropriate Workplace Behaviour policy.

+- (2) The Board may set the circumstances and manner for student appeals including:

+- (a) a time limit for appeals which permits students at least 20 days to lodge an appeal; and

+(b) provision for consideration of the appeal panel of any relevant information provided by the student (such information to be provided in the manner directed by the Board).